-The indictment in this case charges the defendant with the crimes of sexual abuse and abusive sexual contact.
+The indictment in this case charges the defendant with the crimes of aggravated sexual abuse and sexual abuse of a minor.
 The defendant has pleaded not guilty to these charges.

 As I told you at the beginning of the trial, an indictment is simply an accusation.
 It is not evidence of anything.
 To the contrary, the defendant is presumed to be innocent.
 Therefore, the defendant, even though charged, begins the trial with no evidence against him.
 This presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome only if the government proves, beyond a reasonable doubt, each essential element of the crimes charged.